Show prices ex VAT at 20%Show prices inclusive of VAT

-In the event that a domain name is not renewed by its expiry date it shall cease to operate and shall be deemed to have been "expired".
+In the event that a domain name is not renewed by its expiry date it shall cease to operate and shall be deemed to be expired.

-A domain name shall expire if 123-reg is unable to take payment via the method stored on your 123-reg account or the customer fails to manually renew the domain name.
+A domain name shall expire if 123-reg is unable to take payment via the method stored on the customer's 123-reg account, the customer has set the domain to expire or the customer fails to manually renew the domain name.

 It is the customer's responsibility that the email address stored on the 123-reg account is up to date and is able to receive renewal reminders from 123-reg.